Ascii Name

 - Long Strings: Ensure that the array size

-is large enough to handle the input string.Conclusion
+input_stris large enough to handle the input string.Conclusion

 The provided C code effectively converts each character of a string to its ASCII value and prints it in a formatted manner.
 It uses basic string operations and formatted output to achieve the task.